Case examples

 Case (3)

 Deckhand on a dredge tender was injured when the tender sank while tied to a tugboat during heavy weather.
-Suffered severe PTSD and recovered under the Jones Act.
+Our client suffered severe PTSD and recovered under the Jones Act.

 Case (4)

-Clients, two experienced mariners, were hired to deliver a recently retrofitted longline fishing boat to Hawaii.
+Our clients, two experienced mariners, were hired to deliver a recently retrofitted longline fishing boat to Hawaii.
 On the third day of their voyage the vessel sank in the Straits of Yucatan.
 After the boat sank, the clients were left floating there until the U.S. Coast Guard rescued them eight hours later.
-The boat owner failed to repatriate the and abandoned them and tried to avoid liability, so we brought claims against the owner and recovered under the Jones Act, and the General Maritime Law for unseaworthiness and failure to pay maintenance and cure.
+The boat owner failed to repatriate the vessel, which left our clients abandoned and then tried to avoid liability.
+So, we brought claims against the owner and recovered under the Jones Act, and the General Maritime Law for unseaworthiness and failure to pay maintenance and cure.

 Case

-Client employed as an Oiler aboard a roll on/roll off ship and suffered injuries while manually “mucking out” sludge tank.
+Our client was employed as an Oiler aboard a roll on/roll off ship and suffered injuries while manually “mucking out” the sludge tank.
 We brought claims against his employer and the owner of the vessel and recovered under the Jones Act, and the General Maritime Law for unseaworthiness.

 Case (4)